Here’s all about the shelf life and spoilage of brie cheese. Learn how long brie cheese lasts and how to tell if it’s bad.

 How to Store Brie

-If you don’t have a cheese drawer, keep the cheese in the back of the fridge if you need to last a long time.
+The cheese should be kept in the cheese drawer of your refrigerator, where the moisture and temperature remain relatively constant.
+If you don’t have one, keep the cheese in the back of the fridge if you need it to last a long time.

 Brie will keep in the freezer in good quality for up to six months.

 If using the frozen brie in a grilled cheese sandwich, you don’t need to defrost it completely.
 An hour or two in the fridge is usually enough.
 At this point, the cheese should be just soft enough to slice it and place on the bread.